coredns/coredns/plugin/header/README.md

 }
 ~~~

-Make sure "recursive available" `ra` and "authoritative answer" `aa` flags are set and "recursive desired" is cleared in all responses:
+Make sure "recursion available" `ra` and "authoritative answer" `aa` flags are set and "recursion desired" is cleared in all responses:

 ~~~ corefile
 . {